exoad/gnsctf2021/README.md

 # CDN++
--the main program is figuring out a binary format in the extension of the allowed extensions that will not work with it

-Stuck On: Actually creating such an image (Maybe corrupting an image?)

-Known: Image size cannot exceed 16mb
+-inject php code?

+-look at the bot.py and server.py files

+Stuck On: What?

 # My World
 -does not involve actually loading world into Minecraft

--due to the hint being "built somewhere" it should be noted that it should be found within the folder "poi" (point of interaction) as a binary
+-due to the hint being "built somewhere" it should be noted that it should be found within the folder region or something not sure

 # Crappy Bird
 -JavaScript injection of the file "data.unity3d"

+-use tampermonkey to inject code

 Stuck On: determining the file to alter